OpenLiberty/guide-maven-intro/CONTRIBUTING.md

     - If further review is needed, we will let you know about a pending review from our team and discuss any necessary improvements that need to be made to your change(s).
     - If everything is successful, the team will merge your PR.

-## Questions and Concerns
+## Questions and concerns

 If you have any questions or concerns about the guides or about Open Liberty, you can visit [Gitter for Open Liberty](https://gitter.im/OpenLiberty/) and post your questions in the relevant rooms.
-You can also join the Open Liberty group on [Group.io](https://groups.io/g/openliberty) to discuss any issues you have.
+You can also join the Open Liberty group on [Groups.io](https://groups.io/g/openliberty) to discuss any issues you have.